Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 The Skybridge connects the two towers, and it’s a pretty cool experience to walk along it!

-It’s a great chance to spot beloved Malaysian animals like tapirs, orangutans, and the Malayan tiger.
+A day at the zoo is a great chance to spot beloved Malaysian animals like tapirs, orangutans, and the Malayan tiger.

 It’s a huge place so be prepared for a lot of walking.
 You can also hitch a buggy ride throughout the zoo to get around.

-Location: Jalan Taman Zooview, Ampang (about a 20-min drive from KLCC).
+📍Location: Jalan Taman Zooview, Ampang

 Cute souvenirs at Central Market, one of the best shopping places to visit in Kuala Lumpur with kids.

-Location: Jalan Hang Kasturi, Kuala Lumpur (about a 15-min drive from KLCC).
+📍Location: Jalan Hang Kasturi, Kuala Lumpur

 Best Parks In KL For Toddlers

-15. KLCC Park
+16. KLCC Park

 KLCC is just one of the best places to visit in Kuala Lumpur for families.
 Not only do you have Petrosains and Aquaria in the mall, but you can also enjoy the awesome park right outside.